 Following receipt of a tendered schedule the Transmission Provider will make a determination on a non-discriminatory basis of available transfer capability pursuant to Section 15.2.
 Such determination shall be made as soon as reasonably practicable after receipt, but not later than the following time periods for the following terms of service (i) thirty (30) minutes for hourly service but no earlier than 11:00 a.m.
 (Pacific Time) prior to the day service is scheduled, (ii) thirty (30) minutes for daily service, (iii) four (4) hours for weekly service, and (iv) two (2) days for monthly service.

+18.5 Completed Application for Participation in EIM Utilizing Non-Firm Point-to-Point Transmission Service: A Transmission Customer that elects to participate in the EIM utilizing an Umbrella Service Agreement for Non-Firm Point–to-Point Transmission Service in accordance with Attachment P shall submit a Completed Application for the Umbrella Service Agreement for Non-Firm Point-To-Point Transmission Service consistent with Section 18.1 and provide the information requested in Section 18.2